KenKundert/borg-space/README.rst

     # borg-space home
     home: 12.81 GB

 You can specify any number of repositories, and they can be composites.
-IN the following example, *home* is an alias that expands to *borgbase* and *rsync*::
+In the following example, *home* is an alias that expands to *borgbase* and *rsync*::

     > borg-space home cache